Spartan-119/Spartan-119/README.md

 ### Hi there 👋

-I work as an ETA member in Data Science and Machine Learning Track at Infosys.
+I work as a Machine Learning Engineer in the Data Science and Machine Learning Track at Infosys.
 Currently focused on Data Analysis methods using Python, classical Machine Learning, Deep Learning, and Natural Language Processing.

 I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.